bharper3/ranking-task/xmlspec.md

 Note: the order of the items in the items list does not matter -- it is their `value` properties that determine the order for grading.

 The ranking task may have an optional `numToSelect` node with an integer value.
-If defined, this will instruct the ranking task component to select a random subset of items from the items list.
-Otherwise, all items will be selected.
+If defined, this will instruct the ranking task component to select a random subset of items with the given size.
+Otherwise, the minimum of the component's default `numToSelect` setting and the number of items available will be selected.

 The ranking task may also have an optional `background` node.
 If defined, this node must have one `src` node that provides the address of the background page (either absolute or relative to the XML file).